Table of Contents

 Viruses are most commonly referred to when talking about the flu or cold.
 They infect cells and replicate when they infect a host cell.
 An interesting thing about viruses is that they carry genetic information, and protect it with a protein coat!
 To help stop the spread of a virus, is done be immunization.
 That is why it is important to be up-to-date on immunization.
 Scientists have studied this background for many centuries, viewing and trying to culture a viral organism.
 "In the late 19th century, Charles Chamberland, developed a porcelain filter with pores small enough to filter viruses, yet retain all viable bacteria" (Wikipedia).
 Research obviously has blossomed since then.

+IMMUNITY.
 This defense mechanism helps ward off diseases from entering the body.
 It builds blockades, and send the WBCs to help engulf the unwanted particles.
 Antigens are referred to as: "molecules the immune system recognizes as foreign to the body" (Mader 130).
 The B cells and T cells are like sensors, they recognize antigens and bind to them with their receptors.
 Antibody-Mediated Immunity is the defense process of a B cell and its receptor making copies, which turn into plasma cells and memory B cells.
 Cell- Mediated Immunity is when T cells find help from others and then attack the diseased/cancerous cell(note the blue and red T cells below: found each other, and are now forming a plan to attack the green, infected blob to the right).
 Again, the cells work together to help cure, in this case, an infected cell.
 Cytotoxic T cells are like sticky glue, settling into a piece of foam: they bind to the infected cell, settle onto the membrane, puncture little pores, and suffocate the infectious cell.
 Helper T cells give out directions to cytokines(chemicals used for communication).
 A memory T cell stores information of a previous antigen occurring in the body, if it resembles the same antigen again, it will alarm other cells to activate.
 Fighting against these antigens can be a lot of work, but the cells manage to alarm those needed to help destroy the infectious antigen.

 There are two types of acquired immunity to briefly touch on.
 Active immunity: Vaccines are used to help expose our bodies to a specific antigen.
 (Earlier I discussed the purpose of memory T cells, this is where they function) Children are recommended to receive immunizations to help prevent diseases (chicken pox, tetanus).
-Passive Immunity: This is a temporary immunity passed on from individual to individual
+Passive Immunity: This is a temporary immunity passed on from individual to individual.

+AIDS/HIV.
 This disease, acquired immunodeficiency syndrome, was first discovered in 1981.
 Killing more than 25 million since its recognition in 1981(wikipedia).
 AIDS damages and weakens the immune system, caused by the human immunodeficiency virus (HIV).
 It is believed that HIV "originated from chimpanzees," in sub-Saharan Africa.
 The transmission is also thought to come from the blood of the chimpanzee transferring into the wound of a human (Biology).
 There is not a cure for this deadly disease, but some drugs are used for treatment and learning to be safe and use precaution measures help stop the spread of AIDS/HIV.
 Transmission of HIV is by direct contact of mucous, blood, and bodily fluids (semen,blood, vaginal fluid, and breast milk), contaminated needles, sexual intercourse, and blood transfusions.
 HIV destroys the T cells which are manditory to help keep the immune system functioning properly.
 When there is less than 200 microliters of these cells, it destroys the cell mediated immunity that helps recognize antigens(as mentioned earlier); leading to the well known condition: AIDS.
 A few symptoms related to AIDS are: fevers, night sweats, swollen glands, weakness, weight loss, and chills (wikipedia).
 Antiretroviral therapy is being used to help lengthen the life span of an individual infected with AIDS.
 Education continues to be an important concept to pass on to help stop the spread of this struggling disease.

 In conclusion, I will tie what I stated in the beginning; studying these chapters definately makes me think more of what is happening inside my body as I move on each day.
 The cadiovascular system pumps blood through the heart and systems continuously, through its specific pathway.
 The blood is helpful in transporting, regulating, and fighting to keep our bodies functioning.
 Microbes live everywhere around us, and keep a balanced environment, but also causes diseases.
 Immunity keeps our bodies out of harms way, with the help of WBC and immunizations.
 AIDS is an unfortunate disease that destroys the T cells in the body, weakining the immune system.
 Keeping a healthy, productive lifestyle will hopefully keep my body strong and ward off any stray pathogens!